PawanRamaMali/System-Design/README.md

 * A web server is a dedicated server whose functionality is to serve web requests only.
 * It serves HTML documents, images, CSS stylesheets, and JavaScript files.

+### Application servers

+* An application server or app server is used to host applications.
+* These applications generally are the business logic of the system.
+* An app server provides the environment both software and hardware to run them.